Graeter's: Second generation

 Louis Charles died in 1919 at 67 after being hit by a streetcar, and his wife took over the business while continuing to raise their two sons, Wilmer and Paul.
 It was at this time that she sought to expand the business, growing the size of the McMillan Street location and opening a second location on Walnut Street in downtown Cincinnati, followed by a third at 2704 Erie Ave. in the Hyde Park neighborhood.
-By 1929, the shop had locations in Norwood, Madisonville, Avondale and Pleasant Ridge as well.
+By 1929, the shop had locations in Norwood, Madisonville, Avondale, and Pleasant Ridge as well.
 In order to support the volume of ice cream being produced, the business in 1937 opened an ice cream and chocolate production plant in a former printing press facility on Reading Road in Mount Auburn.

 While business remained steady through the Great Depression, the shop faced challenges during World War II thanks to the nationwide rationing of sugar, as well as lack of available manpower.
-But the shop grew with the population boom brought about following the war, and it opened new locations in the Oakley, East End and Bond Hill neighborhoods, following suburban sprawl in those areas.
+But the shop grew with the population boom after the war and it opened new locations in the Oakley, East End, and Bond Hill neighborhoods after suburban sprawl began in those areas.
 Still, it closed other store locations as demographic shifts prompted relocation of business.

-Following World War II, and with new manufacturing processes and the proliferation of the refrigerator, Graeter's faced challenges from competitors who could mass-produce ice cream.
+After World War II, and with new manufacturing processes and the proliferation of the refrigerator, Graeter's faced challenges from competitors who could mass-produce ice cream.
 Among its competitors was Aglamesis Bro's, another family-owned business opened in Cincinnati, as well as United Dairy Farmers, which grew quickly.
 Graeter's and Algamesis Bros., in particular, are routinely considered to be rivals in Cincinnati, though the companies are different in size and the style of ice cream they make is different.
 The invention of soft serve also allowed large national chains like Dairy Queen, Carvel and Tastee-Freez to grow as well.
 During this time, the shop began operating a bakery with an increasing variety of goods as an added service, and stopped selling toys and other novelties.